OpShin/opshin/README.md

 A simple contract called the "Gift Contract" verifies that only specific wallets can withdraw money.
 They are authenticated by a signature.
+See the [tutorial by `pycardano`](https://pycardano.readthedocs.io/en/latest/guides/plutus.html) for explanations on what each of the parameters to the validator means and how to build transactions with the contract.

 ```python3
 from eopsin.prelude import *